MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 Both of these are required fields and we suggest filling in at both the coordinate and location name terms with as precise information as possible.

 If the specimen is from a museum, we still need to record the original location of the specimen, which is the site from which it was excavated (e.g. burial site or natural environment prior archiving in a museum).
-In this case, use the MInAS site terms: - [original geographic location (latitude)](https://genomicsstandardsconsortium.github.io/mixs/0001358/), which should be the latitude of the original burial site/natural environment - [original geographic location (longitude)](https://genomicsstandardsconsortium.github.io/mixs/0001359/), which should be the longitude of the original burial site/natural environment - [original site location](https://genomicsstandardsconsortium.github.io/mixs/0001357/), which should be the local geographic name (e.g. closest town/region/named area on a map) - [name of site or location where sample originated](https://genomicsstandardsconsortium.github.io/mixs/0001356/), which should be used to record the name of the archaeological/palaeontological site.
+In this case, use the MInAS site terms:

+- [`original geographic location (latitude)`](https://genomicsstandardsconsortium.github.io/mixs/0001358/), which should be the latitude of the original burial site/natural environment
+- [`original geographic location (longitude)`](https://genomicsstandardsconsortium.github.io/mixs/0001359/), which should be the longitude of the original burial site/natural environment
+- [`original site location`](https://genomicsstandardsconsortium.github.io/mixs/0001357/), which should be the local geographic name (e.g. closest town/region/named area on a map)
+- [`name of site or location where sample originated`](https://genomicsstandardsconsortium.github.io/mixs/0001356/), which should be used to record the name of the archaeological/palaeontological site.

-- **Some general tips**:
+**Some general tips**:

 - Coordinates reported in decimal degrees are limited to 8 decimal points and _separated by a single whitespace_ (e.g. `-39.27774231 175.61028236`).
 - While limited to 8 decimal points, you will rarely need such precision[^1].
 See [here](https://en.wikipedia.org/wiki/Decimal_degrees) to guide your decision on the appropriate level of precision to report.

-[^1]:
-    Unless you've extracted DNA from a [specific grain of sand](https://xkcd.com/2170/)

 - If a site is protected or its location information is sensitive, record the geographic location to the finest level possible without compromising the site's location.
-For example, using the coordinates of a nearby town or landmark with reduced precision of the coordinates: `-39.2 175.5`.
+  - For example, using the coordinates of a nearby town or landmark with reduced precision of the coordinates: `-39.2 175.5`.

-    - This term is not intended for the archaeological/palaeontological/ecological site name (if relevant).
-Instead, include the site name under the MInAS-specific term `Name of site or location where sample was originated`, see [here](https://genomicsstandardsconsortium.github.io/mixs/0001356/).

-- **Example**:
+[^1]: Unless you've extracted DNA from a [specific grain of sand](https://xkcd.com/2170/).

+### Example:

 - Take the site entered as "Grotta dell'Uzzo (Trapani, Sicily)" from [De Martino et al. (2025)](https://doi.org/10.1126/science.adt2642) (Table S1).
 - The `Geographic location (country and/or sea,region)` MIxS term would be filled in as "Italy:Sicily, Trapani" and the name of the archaeological site would be entered under the MInAS term `Name of site or location where sample was originated` as "Grotta dell'Uzzo".

 ## How to describe sample environment and site types